linksplatform/Data.Doublets.Gql/README.md

 # Data.Doublets.Gql

-If you need any help, you can ged it real-time on our official discord server: https://discord.gg/eEXJyjWv5e
+If you need any help, you can get it real-time on our official discord server: https://discord.gg/eEXJyjWv5e

 Comparison of theories: